Abuse and Neglect: It’s Not Okay!

 ☐ Frequent urinary tract infections

-☐ Poor grooming, dirty clothes, matted or unclean hair
+☐ Poor grooming, dirty clothes, and/or matted or unclean hair

 ☐ Malnutrition and dehydration